Why Choose Actuarial Science?

 Actuaries are in demand in business and industry, and the average salary is quite high.
 Prospective actuaries take a series of tests, and this program will prepare you for the first test, which should lead to quick employment.

-The applied mathematics program leads to a bachelor of science degree.
+The Actuarial Science program leads to a bachelor of science degree.
 Graduation requires a minimum 2.0 overall GPA and a minimum of 120 credits including completion of all general education requirements as outlined on the General Education website.
 Additionally, a minimum 2.5 GPA in all math and computer science course work is required.

 Ferris State University